PawelGozdz/Project-18-Express-movies/README.md

 Specific movie comments, are accessable from the movie dropdown.

 ## Basic Information
-I'm not an experienced developer.
-This app, is my 2nd Express app that I have ever built.
-It's not perfect, I know it.
+This my 2nd Express app that I have ever built.
 Can be done better.

 What I wanted to achieve here, is to use Node/Express for the whole app, without Front End JS.
 There are places, where I did not know how to properly handle several things (mainly with Sequelize) as I've just started learning it.

 For example, in '/comments' route, where all the comments are displayed, I didn't include the movie title for specific comment, because I didn't know how to query the 'movies' table from the 'comments' table.
 In sql it would like this:

-SELECT movies.movies.title FROM movies.movies
+SELECT movies.movies.title FROM movies.movies\
-	INNER JOIN movies.comments ON movies.movies.id = movies.comments.movieId
+	INNER JOIN movies.comments ON movies.movies.id = movies.comments.movieId\
 WHERE movies.comments.movieId = 3;

 I did my best to aviod heavy JS usage in the pug files.

 ## Getting Started

-To run it locally, clone the repo and run: npm install
+To run it locally, clone the repo and run:\
+npm install

-You can use my token.
+You can use my token.\

 ### Installing Postgresql